top of page

 Dr. Sydney L. Carr-Glenn is a tenure-track Assistant Professor in the Department of Political Science at the College of the Holy Cross located in Worcester, MA.
 Dr. Carr-Glenn received her PhD in Political Science and Public Policy from the University of Michigan (2023).
 She previously received her B.A. in political science from the University of Connecticut (2018) and M.A. in political science from the University of Michigan (2020).

 Dr. Carr-Glenn's research has been funded by numerous prestigious fellowships including the National Science Foundation Graduate Research Fellowship, the APSA Minority Fellowship Program, the Center for American Women & Politics Research Grant, and the University of Michigan's Institute for Social Research Hanes Walton Jr. Fellowship, among others.
-Her first solo-authored peer-reviewed publication to emerge from her dissertation, "Race, Gender, and Public Opinion Toward Black Female Political Elites," is forthcoming at the Journal of Politics.
-Her work has also been published at other peer-reviewed academic journals including the National Review of Black Politics and Communication Theory, and is currently under review at other outlets.
+Her research has been published in leading peer-reviewed academic journals including The Journal of Politics, Political Research Quarterly, and Journalism, among others.
+In addition, her work has been recognized with the the Best Faculty Paper Award at the 2026 National Conference of Black Political Scientists.

 Dr. Carr-Glenn's primary research interests include American political behavior, race, ethnicity, and politics, gender and politics, and political communication.
-Her book project, Public Opinion, News Media, and Black Women in Politics examines the ways in which Black women political elites are susceptible to intersectional-based disadvantages in the context(s) of American public opinion and the news media, relative to their peers who adhere to other race-gender identities.
-Further, Public Opinion, News Media, and Black Women in Politics utilizes a multi- methodological approach in order to put the intersectionality framework to a novel empirical test for Black women in the political arena.
+Her book project, Public Opinion, News Media, and Black Women in Politics utilizes a novel multi-methodological approach in order to examine the ways in which Black women political elites are susceptible to intersectional-based disadvantages in the context(s) of American public opinion and the news media, relative to their peers who adhere to other race-gender identities.
+In doing so, Dr. Carr-Glenn employs several methodological techniques including the implementation and analysis of several original large-N survey experiments, content-analyses of television news transcript data, as well as elite interviews with Black women currently serving in positions of elective office.
+This book manuscript is the first of its kind to use such a widespread approach in order to test a relatively unresolved question, as it pertains to the nuanced experiences of Black women in the political arena.

-For more information pertaining to Dr. Carr-Glenn's CV, book project, publications, as well as contact information for media and speaking engagements, please explore the website!
+For more information pertaining to Dr. Carr-Glenn's CV, book project, publications, as well as contact information for media and speaking engagements, please explore this website!

 bottom of page